carolinachru/carolinachru.github.io/_pages/about.md

 ---

 I'm a <b>Ph.D. student in Computer Science</b> at the University of Colorado at Boulder (CU Boulder), with a primary focus on Computational Social Science.
-Additionally, I'm pursuing a Graduate Certificate in Women & Gender Studies.
+I'm also pursuing a Graduate Certificate in Women & Gender Studies.
 My advisors are [Aaron Clauset](https://aaronclauset.github.io/) and [Daniel Acuña](https://acuna.io/).

 Broadly, my research aims to understand <b>how social and gender inequality influences the production, creation, and dissemination of knowledge</b>, with a specific emphasis on the scientific ecosystem.
 Methodologically, I am passionate about leveraging computational science for social science research.